1. Home

 While IP prosecutions can be brought by the authorities, law enforcement agencies can often lack the resources or expertise to prosecute IP offences, even where there is strong evidence to support a conviction.
 Bringing a private prosecution therefore enables you to take action against offenders where law enforcement may not do so.

-This will heavily depend on whether the defendant pleads guilty or not guilty and whether, if they plead guilty, the case is heard in the Magistrates’ Court or the Crown Court.
-There are also court backlogs which can extend the timeframes involved.
+The duration of IP private prosecutions depends on several factors, including whether the defendant pleads guilty or not guilty, and whether the case is heard in the Magistrates’ Court or the Crown Court.
+Court backlogs can also affect the timeframe.

-Where the prosecution case is strong, it is common for the defendant to plead guilty.
-In such cases, it is possible for the proceedings to be concluded in a matter of months.
-However, running a prosecution to the conclusion of a trial can take up to two years, or potentially even longer in a minority of cases.
+Where the prosecution case is strong, it is common for defendants to plead guilty, in which case proceedings can often be concluded within a few months.
+However, cases that proceed to a full trial can take up to two years, and in a small number of complex matters, even longer.

 IONIC LEGAL